romainducrocq/DQN-frameworQ/README.md

 How to use:
 1. Create a custom environment in `env/` and tune its hyperparameters in `dqn/config/dqn_config.py` (`demo/`).
-2. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 18000000`.
+2. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 10000000`.
-3. Observe the AI with `python3 observe.py -dir save/PerDuelingDoubleDQNAgent_lr5e-05_model.pack -max_steps 500`.
+3. Observe it with `python3 observe.py -dir save/PerDuelingDoubleDQNAgent_lr0.0001_model.pack -max_steps 0`.
 4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.